ANAL FISSURES NYC

 What Are the Symptoms of an Anal Fissure?

-Most anal fissures can be diagnosed by visual inspection.
+Most anal fissures can be diagnosed by a medical professional through visual inspection.
 While anoscopy is the preferred method, since it allows for a thorough evaluation, pain is the limiting factor and this exam may require the client to be placed under anesthesia or defer the evaluation until it has had sufficient time to heal.
 The key component is to differentiate between acute and chronic fissures, as this changes the initial treatment pathways.
 Chronic tearing is actually quite easy to ascertain because an old scar and extra tissue is usually present.